morgulbrut/kicadWorkshop/docu.md

 # Prerequisites

 We gonna use KiCAD 5, since there are tons of improvements.

-## Building the docs

-Use [dotgo](https://github.com/morgulbrut/dotgo), read the markdown directly or use a better markdown to whatever transpiler.
-I'm gonna release builds from time to time

 ## KiCad and Inkscape

-    Disclaimer: I use Arch btw.
+**Disclaimer:** I use Arch BTW.
 Well and I know how to install it on windows.

 I use **KiCad 5.1** and **Inkscape 0.92.4**